 Sad news for Little Monsters of the world: Lady Gaga has delayed her Chromatica album release.
 Gaga took to social media to tell fans things just "don't feel right" amid the coronavirus outbreak, and same, girl, same.
 But with things so off-kilter, she explained she's decided to hold off on releasing new tunes.
-Yes, monsters, it's sad news that Lady Gaga has postponed her Chromatica album release, but she also promised we will get the record in due time.
+Yes, monsters, it's sad news that Lady Gaga has postponed her Chromatica album release, but she already has her calendar marked for Chromatica's new release date.

 While Chromatica was initially slated to arrive on April 10, Gaga shared a lengthy post on Instagram explaining why she's decided to postpone the record's release for a later date.

 "First of all, I want to make sure everyone is staying safe and practicing social distancing.
 Please know that I'm thinking of you all," she began her March 24 Instagram post.
 "I wanted to tell you, that after a lot of deliberation, I've made the incredibly tough decision to postpone the release of Chromatica.
 I will announce a new 2020 release date soon," she wrote.

 "This is such a hectic and scary time for all of us, and while I believe art is one of the strongest things we have to provide joy and healing to each other during times like this, it just doesn't feel right to me to release this album with all that is going on during this global pandemic," she wrote.

 As if that wasn't enough to tug on the heartstrings of Little Monsters everywhere, Gaga dropped another piece of bombshell news.